 The first and third legs will be open subject; the second leg will be themed as defined by the committee prior to entry intake, with the theme being listed in the printed programme and on the club website.

-For each leg there is a maximum of three entries per member.
-Marks for the best 7 entries per member will be totalled to determine the winner.
+For each leg there is a maximum of two entries per member.
+Marks from all 6 entries will count towards the total.
 In case of a tie, the 8th (and if necessary 9th) image score will be added.

 Set subject - projected digital (Louis Moore Tankard)